WilliamASC22/pigeonproject/README.md

 However, this project has not gone through a professional security audit, formal penetration test, or FIPS/government certification process.

-Do not use this version for highly sensitive, dangerous, legal, medical, financial, or life-safety information.
+Do not use this version for highly sensitive, dangerous, legal, medical, financial, or life safety information.

 A safer public description is: